cmpsc100-allegheny-college/traffic-circle/README.md

 **Create one branch called `reflection` to capture your work on this section of the assignment; all members should contribute to the same branch.**

-All of the above tasks completed, finish the collaborative reflection located in the `office`.
+When all of the above tasks completed, finish the collaborative reflection located in the `office`.

 ## Improvement Suggestions